Motorcycle Pages

 Inspire

-Show the bike in action and capture a lifestyle
+Show the bike in action and inspire a lifestyle

 We know that the look and feel of the bike creates an emotional tie.
 We use video in the hero for an initial pull.
 Riders see what the bike looks like on the road and can visualize real-world performance.